DiamondGible2/Face-Masks-in-Videos/README.md

 If specific faces are to be recognised, add a folder for every face inside the "known_faces" folder.
 The faces will be recognised by the folder names.

 Remove the lines giving unique id to faces and use the names of the folders instead.

+Notebook for creating the classification model will be uploaded soon.